nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/howto-write-a-bundle-manifest.md

 *   **Nuxeo-WebModule**: Which specify the class name of a JAX-RS application declared by a Nuxeo bundle.

 Of course these two headers are optional and should be used only when needed.

-# Bundle Preprocessing

-Nuxeo is a very dynamic platform.
-When building a Nuxeo Application you will get an application template.
-At each startup, the application files are dynamically updated by each bundle in the application that need to modify a global configuration setting or to provide a global resource.
-We call this mechanism **preprocessing**.